 The decision of Allies to “integrate … energy security considerations in NATO’s policies and activities” (2010 Lisbon Summit Declaration) also meant the need for NATO to reflect energy security in its education and training efforts, as well as in its exercise scenarios.
 Since then, several exercises have included energy-related developments, and several training courses have been stood up, both nationally and at the NATO School in Oberammergau, Germany.

-In the years to come, NATO will seek to further enhance the strategic dialogue, both among Allies and with partner countries, offer more education and training opportunities, and deepen its ties with other international organisations (such as the International Energy Agency), academia, and the private sector.
+At the Brussels Summit in July 2018, Allies underlined the important role energy security plays in their common security and that it is essential to ensure that the members of the Alliance are not vulnerable to political or economic manipulation.
+In the years to come, they will continue to seek diversification in energy supplies, further enhance the strategic dialogue both among Allies and with partner countries, offer more education and training opportunities, and deepen ties with other international organisations, academia and the private sector.

 Work on enhancing the resilience of energy infrastructure, notably in hybrid scenarios, will be given greater attention.
 With increased awareness of energy risks, enhanced competence to support infrastructure protection, and enhanced energy efficiency in the military, NATO will be better prepared to respond to the emerging security challenges of the 21st century.